nikhil-200311/Task-Calculator/README.md

 ## Credits

 - This project utilizes Bootstrap Icons for the tooltip icons.
-- The tax calculation logic and interface design were developed by [Your Name or Organization].

 ---

-## License

-This project is licensed under the [License Name or Link].
-See the LICENSE file for details.

----

 ## Support

-For any issues or questions regarding this project, please contact [Your Contact Information].
+For any issues or questions regarding this project, please contact nikhilkumaragarwalk@gmail.com.